Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionStep.md

 ## InternalTransactionStep (TransactionStep)
 + rail (string) - `internal`
-+ id (string) - the ID of the internal value transacted with.
++ internalId (string) - the ID of the internal value transacted with.
 + balanceBefore (number) - The balance of the internal value before the Transaction.
 + balanceAfter (number) - The balance of the internal value after the Transaction.
 + balanceChange (number) - The net change of the balance of the internal value for the Transaction.